 May.
 Most of the month's rain fell in the firt nine days; the rest of the month was dry and sunny, particularly in the south.
 There were some damaging frosts at the end of the month.

 June.
-Very cold first day, but then became much warmer, dry, and sunny.
+There was a very cold first day, but it then became much warmer, dry, and sunny.
 31C was recorded a Abingdon on the 30 June.
+It was particularly sunny in the soitheast and East Anglia, but cloudier over the north.
+A dry month overall.

 July.
 33.9C was recorded on the 1st in a few locations in the southeast.
 This was the highest temperature of the decade.
 Remember, the 60s were where the cold weather was happening at.
 The next day was much colder, the temperature reaching only 22C in London.